Cannabis as a Cure (Yes, a Cure) for Addiction

 Regardless of the persistent efforts of anti-pot politicians, the marijuana business is a multi-billion-dollar juggernaut that’s unstoppable.

-The latest evidence that medical marijuana can cure opioid abuse arrived this month, when Columbia University’s Irving Medical Center released a study that opioid prescription rates have dropped on average nearly 20% in states where medical marijuana is legal compared to states where pot is illegal.
+Further evidence that medical marijuana can cure opioid abuse arrived in May 2020, when Columbia University’s Irving Medical Center released a study that opioid prescription rates have dropped on average nearly 20% in states where medical marijuana is legal compared to states where pot is illegal.
 The authors of the study said the results highlight the need to provide cannabis to patients as a pain management alternative.

 This study and many others like it are generating a multi-year tailwind for the medical marijuana industry and its publicly traded biotech stocks.